daniel-wrench/reynolds_scales_project/README.md

 ## To-do

-1. Implement MPI for process_data.py
-- Move Taylor codes back to main directory
-- Commit changes
-- Pull here and do the following work:
-- Change nested for loops to single for loop upon list of all files
-- Ncores is argument to bash command: see `example_run.sh`
-- (You can keep codes in home but data in scratch, using $HOME call: see `example_run.sh`)
-2. Talk to Andre about these speed differences??
 2. Test pipeline in Raapoi on 1 year of data.
 Use scratch storage. **Currently have downloaded all raw data**
+- Test 2_... in interactive python session (though may only need to do in non-job session?
+Currently )
+- Optimise cores/mem with 10-20 files for each command 1,2,3 (vuw-job-report)
+- (You can keep codes in home but data in scratch, using $HOME call: see `example_run.sh`)
 2. Check output plots against summary stats
-2. Prepare the correlation codes and plots
 2. Run pipeline on as much data as possible.
 2. Spearman correlation?
 2. Add energies?